 The DiTC meets four times a year, and is represented twice yearly at the NZMA Council.
 The DiTC Chair sits on the NZMA Board.
 The DiTC chair is ex-officio on the NZMSA executive.
 The DiTC is also an invited observer to the Australian Medical Association Council of Doctors-in-Training.

-DiTC members:Dr Magnus Cheesman (Chair), Dr Reuben Bennett (PGY1 Rep 2017), Dr Joshua Chamberlain, Dr Rathi Rajasekaran, Dr Kathryn Rollo,
+DiTC members:Dr Magnus Cheesman (Chair), Dr Hazel Wilks (PGY1 Rep 2018), Dr Thomas Wong, Dr Rathi Rajasekaran, Dr Kathryn Rollo, Dr

 If you are interested in becoming a member of the DiTC and want to know what's involved, click here.